-The INTERREG-project ‘electric Green Last Mile' (eGLM) focuses on heavy distribution, in short trips (trips of max 150km) in the region of the European logistics hotspots Venlo (the Netherlands) and Duisburg (Germany).
-Clean, quiet and environmentally friendly transport in real time situations.
+The INTERREG 'electric Green Last Mile' (eGLM) project focuses on short trips (maximum 150km) for heavy transport in the region of the European logistics hotspots Venlo (Netherlands) and Duisburg (Germany).
+Clean, quiet and environmentally friendly transport is the goal.

-The electric trucks and the charging infrastructures will be state of the art.
-The combination of 40 and 44 ton trucks with an extremely large battery pack and ultra-fast chargers has not been put into practice before.
-The combined demand of the eGLM partnership will make it possible for vehicle manufacturers and developers of charging infrastructure to implement these technological innovations.
+The electric trucks and the charging infrastructure are state-of-the-art.
+The combination of 40 and 44 ton trucks with a large battery pack and dedicated ultra-fast charging stations has never been put into practice before.
+The eGLM partnership combines the demands of various logistics transport companies and thus enables vehicle manufacturers and charging infrastructure developers to develop and implement these technological innovations more quickly.

-Smart e-truck planning at eGLM goes hand in hand with a collaborative model for sharing e-trucks.
-"Always in motion" ensures a high mileage.
-Since an electric truck has fixed high costs, and lower operational costs, a high mileage will be beneficial for the business case. eGLM will also be testing concepts for this before sharing capacities (e-truck sharing) between the eGLM partners.
+Smart e-truck planning goes hand in hand at eGLM with a collaborative e-truck sharing model.
+"Always in motion" ensures higher mileage, which benefits the business case, since an electric truck has high fixed costs but lower operating costs. eGLM will also test concepts for capacity sharing (e-truck sharing) between the eGLM partners.

 The total project budget is € 5,000,000.
 The eGLM project is implemented within the framework of the INTERREG VA program Deutschland-Nederland and is financially supported by the European Union, the Province of Limburg and the MWIDE NRW (Ministry of Economic Affairs of North Rhine-Westphalia, "Ministerie voor Economische Zaken van de deelstaat Nordrhein-Westfalen").

 The time frame is 6 years in the period 2017-2022.